krshrimali/Facemark-In-OpenCV/README.md

           Draw output points from detector function, draw faces and verify.
 (VERIFIED) Draw landmarks points recorded in .pts / *[_bv70].txt files

+  2.a.vii) Relative shapes error :
+  `
+  OpenCV(3.4.1-dev) Error: Bad argument (Error while finding relative shape.
+Aborting....) in getRelativePixels, file /data/kushashwa/Install/opencv_contrib/modules/face/src/trainFacemark.cpp, line 125

+TBB Warning: Exact exception propagation is requested by application but the linked library is built without support for it

+terminate called after throwing an instance of 'tbb::captured_exception'

+  what():  OpenCV(3.4.1-dev) /data/kushashwa/Install/opencv_contrib/modules/face/src/trainFacemark.cpp:125: error: (-5) Bad argument: Error while finding relative shape.
+Aborting.... in function getRelativePixels`

+Solution : Looked like some thing is wrong with the points file.
+There was one new line added before a point in .txt file, by fault.
+Removed that.
+And it worked!

+2.b) Experiment - 2 : Model trained successfully.
+Results - better than before.
+Can not be called poor though. *Trained with 3.5k images*.
+One more points file is broken most probably, as was giving segmentation fault.

+`Personal Notes :
+scp -r ubuntu@76.176.29.4:/data/kushashwa/Task_Facemark/facial_landmark_data/* .
+scp file_name ubuntu@76.176.29.4:/data/kushashwa/Task_Facemark/file_new_name
+`